2018: How to Operate Ethically in Private Security

 The specialist’s ability to understand people and connect with others is critical to achieving this goal.
 This might be the manager at a restaurant or club that you need to influence to get your principal into the location or get a reservation short notice.
 This may include the ability to build rapport with local security or law enforcement to park in a specific area for your principal not normally allowed.

-Those with strong clarity in this area will successfully navigate this situation and result in a positive client and principal experience.
-Those with low clarity will likely fail and result in a negative client experience and possibly lose the client.
-Granted this request by the principal may or may not be part of the original scope of work.
-However, it is now being asked of them and the specialist’s ability to successfully navigate this request is essential.
+Those with strong clarity and acumen capacity in this area will successfully navigate such situations, resulting in a positive client and principal experience.
+Those with low clarity and limited acumen capacity will likely fail, leading to a negative client experience and potentially the loss of the client.
+Granted, this request by the principal may or may not fall within the original scope of work; however, once it is made, the specialist’s ability to successfully address and navigate the request becomes essential.

 Let’s take a little deeper look into this dimension of Acumen Capacity™.